 In the Souss Valley we'll witness the tremendous contrast between commercially farmed irrigated cash crops (such as oranges, maize or bananas) and subsistence farming of arid land including the strange sight of goats grazing in the native argania (trees).
 Argania spinosa, endemic to the semi-desert Sous Valley and the Algerian region of Tindouf, is a source of argan oil used for dipping bread, on couscous, salads, and in natural cosmetics.
-In Morocco, arganeraie forests now cover some 8,280 km2, designated as a UNESCO biosphere reserve.
+In Morocco, arganeraie forests now cover some 8280 square kilometres, designated as a UNESCO biosphere reserve.

 The Tiout Oasis, formed by a now dried-up ancient lake, is probably the westernmost of all the oases that have survived from antiquity.
 It provides a perfect demonstration of the traditional custom of sharing irrigation water and also reflects the diverse richness of sub-Saharan arable farming.
-Our excursion includes a guided tour led by a local farmer, with lunch under Berber canvas at the heart of the oasis.
+Our excursion includes a guided tour led by a local farmer, a visit to women argan oil cooperative, with lunch under Berber canvas at the heart of the oasis.

 Tonight we dine together at Dar Al Hossoun.
-This will be followed by a screening (with commentary) of
+This will be followed by a screening of Jacques Becker's Ali Baba et les 40 voleurs (Ali Baba and the Forty Thieves) - a 1954 film shot in Taroudant, starring French actor and singer Fernandel.

-Jardin d'Eden.
 (Overnight Taroudant) BLD

-Day 18: Friday 5 May, Tour of Taroudant's secret gardens by horse carriage with Arnaud Maurières and Éric Ossart
+Day 19: Saturday 7 April, Tour of Taroudant's secret gardens by horse carriage

 - Tour of Taroudant's secret gardens by horse & carriage

 - Dar Kasbah

 - Dar Louisa

-- Dar El Hana

 - Lunch at Dar Sidi ou Sidi, the private home of Arnaud Maurières and Eric Ossart

 - Sidi Hussein

-- Les Jardins de Andrew
+- Dar Ali

+- Palais Salam